hikmatfarhat-ndu/test_simple_action/README.md

 # test_simple_action
-just to test the action in simple_action repo on master
+just to test the action in simple_action repository on master